I replaced an ink cartridge and my product shows that the same ink cartridge is expended. What should I do?

 Follow the steps below to make sure the cartridge is correctly installed.

 We recommend that you use genuine Epson cartridges and do not refill them.
-The use of other products may affect your print quality and could result in printer damage.
+The use of other products may affect your print quality and could result in product damage.

-- If you see a message on the printer's display screen to install or replace an ink cartridge, press OK.
+- If you see a message on the product's display screen to install or replace an ink cartridge, press OK.

 - Open the cartridge cover.